-- As necessary, assist the coroner/medical examiner in conducting a death scene evaluation/investigation. - Provide reports containing witness information and witness statements. - Provide scene photographs, latent and physical evidence, measurements and sketches. - Provide background information on involved parties.
-Conduct further inquiry as suggested by panel (criminal history, prior complaints). - Provide suspect information, if applicable. - Serve as a liaison with other law enforcement agencies locally, at the state level and across state lines. - Identify strategies for the prevention of child deaths and serious injuries. - The duties of the officer at the death scene are to interview, document and photograph the scene of death and assist the coroner in determining the cause, manner and mode of death.
-If other children are present, the officer should assess their safety and, if necessary, take immediate steps to protect them from imminent danger.
+- As necessary, assist the coroner/medical examiner in conducting a death scene evaluation/investigation. - Provide reports containing witness information and witness statements. - Provide an overview of the death scene investigation and investigative findings. - Provide background information on involved parties.
+Conduct further inquiry as suggested by panel (criminal history, prior complaints). - Provide suspect information, if applicable. - Serve as a liaison with other law enforcement agencies locally, at the state level and across state lines. - Identify strategies for the prevention of child deaths and serious injuries. - The duties of the officer at the death scene are to interview, document and photograph the scene of death and assist the coroner in determining the cause, manner and mode of death. - If other children are present, the officer should assess their safety and, if necessary, take immediate steps to protect them from imminent danger.
 As soon as possible, contact juvenile authorities and the Child Abuse/Neglect Hotline at 800-392-3738.